African wild dogs

 How fast can African wild dogs run?

-Thanks to their slim bodies and long, strong legs, African wild dogs can reach speeds of up to 72 kilometres per hour and retain high speeds for long stretches of time.
+Thanks to their slim bodies and long, strong legs, African wild dogs can reach speeds of up to 72 kilometers per hour and retain high speeds for long stretches of time.
 Their large circular ears help them regulate their body heat, increasing their stamina in the hot African climate.

 What is the largest wild dog in Africa?